Nursing, A.S. (Limited Access Program)

 Nursing applications for the Associate of Science Degree in Nursing and Transition into Professional Nursing programs are accepted every business day during the month of May for classes starting in August, and every business day during the month of September for classes starting in January.

-Students who plan to apply in May 2022 must take AMH2020 or POS2041 to satisfy the Civic Literacy Competency graduation requirement established by the Florida Department of Education.
+Students who plan to apply must take AMH2020 or POS2041 to satisfy the Civic Literacy Competency graduation requirement established by the Florida Department of Education.
 The Associate Degree Nursing program will no longer require Oral Communication/SPC2608.
 The course will be replaced with one of the Civic Literacy options in order to keep the program at 72 credits.
 Please contact an advisor if you have questions regarding this new requirement.

 Launch your path with a Nursing Associate of Science Degree